zestedesavoir/zmarkdown/packages/remark-abbr/README.md

 This plug-in replaces abbreviations.

 ```
-This is an abbreviation: REF.
+This is an abbreviation: "REF".
 ref and REFERENCE should be ignored.

 *[REF]: Reference